blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - ii.
 Ascertains level of strength and authenticity
 - iii.
 Preserves hadeeth literature from blemish and corruption
 - iv.
 Science that tests chain rigorously
 - v.
-Ibn Mubarak “If it is not for isnaad, anybody will say anything”
+Ibn Mubarak "If it is not for isnaad, anybody will say anything"
 - vi.
 Imam tabari’s tafseer has lot of Isnaad
 - vii.
-Abu Aliyah al Jilaane “Allaah gave 3 things to this community: Isnaad, lineage, Al I’raab (punctuation)”
+Abu Aliyah al Jilaane "Allaah gave 3 things to this community: Isnaad, lineage, Al I’raab (punctuation)"
 - viii.
 Two major types
 - Isnaad al Alee
 - a.
 Few narrators